MileHacker Logo

 Parks & Nature Reserves

 Kuaiji Mountain, southeast of Shaoxing, offers hiking and natural scenery, including the Tomb of Yu the Great.
-Xinchang Buddha City features a massive Buddhist rock carving within a scenic mountain area.
+Xinchang Buddha City features a very large Buddhist rock carving within a scenic mountain area.

 Scenic Landscapes